binary-butterfly/formifly/README.md

 This function allows you to validate all child fields that are neither Array nor ObjectValidators.
 This can be useful if you only need to validate a subset of a form that is split in multiple steps, with those steps being sub fields of each other.

+Note that a non required ObjectValidator field will be treated as required if it has any children that are required.
+To avoid this behaviour and allow empty objects, you may use the `notRequired` method.

 Example: